-Public Good: Commitment to a liberal arts education that creates well-rounded citizens and contributes to the public good to benefit communities in which we are engaged.
+Civic Engagement: Commitment to a liberal arts education that creates well-rounded citizens and contributes to the public good to benefit communities in which we are engaged.

 Integrated Learning: All students learn and have experiences across disciplines and within and outside of the academy.

 Liberal arts education exposes students to a broad palette of information, which, though seeming dissimilar, are fundamentally connected and coherent.
 The philosophy of the CAS is to help students recognize the coherence and intersections of the many disciplines that comprise arts and sciences.
 Knowledge, we believe, does not come pre-packaged into one field or discipline, but form part of a seamless web across many disciplines.
 Companies, businesses, and industry are increasingly searching for educated students rather than individuals trained in narrowly specialized professional fields.
 That education, they believe, prepare students to negotiate the fluidity and complexities of jobs in emerging markets.
 The adaptability of the liberal arts degree responds best to new market economies with an increasing emphasis on sustainability.

 The CAS is home to twenty departments of Art + Design, Biology, Chemistry and Physics, Media & Communication, Computer Science, Economics, English, Geography and Sustainability, Geological Sciences, History, Interdisciplinary Studies, Mathematics, Music & Dance, Philosophy, Political Science, Psychology, Sociology, Sport and Movement Science, Theatre and Speech Communication, and World Languages and Cultures.